 If you feel your hospital visit was a particularly positive experience, we would be delighted to hear from you.
 However, if you are unhappy with our facilities or the service you received, we want to know about it as soon as possible.

 Whatever you want to say, your opinions and comments are important to us - good or bad.

 Types of Complaints

-If you are not completely satisfied a comment should be put in writing and addressed to the Hospital Manager.
+If you are not completely satisfied a comment should be put in writing and addressed to the Hospital Director.
 All comments and complaints are taken seriously.